-- 16.1 All staff are aware of the school policy on E-Safety which sets out our expectations relating to: - 16.1.1 Creating a safer online learning environment, - 16.1.2 Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - 16.1.3 Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including sexting (youth-produced sexual imagery), - 16.1.4 Use of mobile technology both within school and on school trips/ outings - 16.1.5 Use of camera equipment, including smart phones, - 16.1.6 What steps to take if there are concerns and where to go for help, - 16.1.7 Staff use of social media as set out in the Staff Code of Conduct. - 16.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our
+All staff are aware of the school policy for E-Safety which sets out our expectations relating to:

-- anti-bullying procedures.
-This includes sexting and image exchange under threat or through coercion. - 16.3 Pupils, staff and parents/carers are supported to understand the risks posed by: - 16.3.1 the CONTENT accessed by pupils - 16.3.2 their CONDUCT on-line - 16.3.3 and who they have CONTACT with in the digital world. - 16.4 Visitors to our school are respectfully requested to turn all mobile devices off.
-This is a safeguarding measure for our pupils. - 16.5 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct.
+- Creating a safer online learning environment, - ➤ Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including the sending of nude or semi-nude images. - Use of camera equipment, including smart phones. - What steps to take if there are concerns and where to go for help. - Staff use of social media as set out in the Staff Code of Conduct and Social Network Policy. - 17.1.
+Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our antibullying procedures. - 17.2.
+School are aware of the risks posed by children in the online world; in particular non-age appropriate content linked to self-harm, suicide, grooming and radicalisation.

-17. Sexting
+- 17.3.
+Pupils, staff and parents/carers are supported to understand the risks posed by: - the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams. - 17.4.
+Castlefield School have online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material. - 17.5 School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely. - 17.6 Visitors to our school are respectfully requested to turn all mobile devices off. - 17.7 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 17.8 All staff receive awareness training in order to understand the risks children are exposed to.